DoWalther/nounou/README.md

      - The object-oriented nature of Scala is key to keep track of complex data structures
      - The functional programming capabilities of Scala make parallelization and streaming safer/much easier
      - Scala is both theoretically well concieved and also practical.
 It is cool.
-- Why not Python: speed issues with uncompiled Python and there is already a relatively large Python project available  ([neo](http://neuralensemble.org/neo/))
+- Why not Python: speed issues with uncompiled Python; there is already a relatively large active Python project available  ([neo](http://neuralensemble.org/neo/))
 (A Python bridge should be relatively simple to make at some point)

 ## Documentation